thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      ###### Get Admission at the University of Lynchburg.
-Preparation for
+      ###### Get Admissions at the Universities in USA.
+Be prepared for USA
-      studies University life, career, immigration, and more.
+      academics (studies), university life, career, immigration, and more.
 Free resources for international students in USA.
 Advising services.

       *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the